 - Swollen and tender gums

 A visit to your dentist is the best way to know if you’ll need your wisdom teeth removed.
 Through an X-ray, they’ll be able to tell what’s going on under the surface and whether your teeth are impacted or coming in incorrectly.
 Regular appointments with your dentist can ensure that they spot any potential problems before they turn into major complications.

-Wisdom Teeth Removal at Columbia Smiles
+Reach Out Today for Wisdom Teeth Removal at Columbia Smiles

 At Columbia Smiles, we monitor wisdom teeth development as one of our dental services.
 If we find that you need wisdom teeth removal, we’ll refer you to a local oral surgeon.
 During wisdom teeth removal, your surgeon will first cut a small incision in your gum to reach the tooth.
 Then, they’ll clean away any debris and pack the wound with gauze.
 Some pain, bleeding, or swelling is typical after this procedure but can be managed with prescription or over-the-counter pain relievers.
 Eating soft foods and avoiding strenuous activity will help you heal quickly.